Edit

 • Data source must have indexerPermissionOptions with rbacScope.

-JSON example with system managed identity:
+JSON example with system managed identity and indexerPermissionOptions:

 {